 Now on to the dressing itself.
 It is basically a Caipiroska which is a Brazilian vodka and lime based drink – the spelling seems to be a confusing regional variance.
 All you need to do is sear the scallops, drizzle with said cocktail – preferably not from own glass but made fresh and garnish.
 So what’s the verdict on my experiment?
 Judging by the empty shells and smiling faces all around, I was right.

 If you are having a cocktail party you might already have the ingredients, or the drink itself on hand.
 If you are not having a cocktail party but the idea sounds appealing, here is how to woo the crowd (or just self) with these delicious little treats.

 Scallops with a vodka and lime [Caipiroska] dressing

 - 1 lime cut into quarters

 - 5 tbsp vodka

-- Place rinsed scallops on a clean surface, pat dry with paper towel and sprinkle both sides with freshly ground pepper.
+- Pat dry scallops with a paper towel and sprinkle both sides with freshly ground pepper.

-- Heat butter // oil in a small frypan until bubbling – the pan should be very hot.
-Sear scallops on each side for about 90 seconds.
+- Heat oil in a small frypan set over medium high heat - you need to sear the scallops so the pan should be very hot.
+Sear scallops on each side for about 30 seconds.

 - Remove scallops from pan and place one on every shell.
 Drizzle with vodka lime dressing.

-- Can be eaten with a cocktail fork, or served like oysters.
-Don’t forget to slurp the dressing!
+- Garnish with a slice of chilli and a coriander leaf each.These can be served with a cocktail fork, or eaten like oysters.
+Don't forget to slurp the dressing!